Weighted Khovanov-Lauda-Rouquier algebras: The geometry of quivers

 The composition of the two vertical lines are both injective, since $V$ is a free module of finite rank over $U$ and the Borel-Moore homology of every space that appears is even and equivariantly formal.
-Since the fixed points of $T_\nu$ are isolated, the algebra is just the matrix algebra on $V^T=\bigoplus_{\Bi\in B(\nu)}H^*_{T_\nu}(X_\Bi^{T_\nu})$.
-In particular, it is formal as a dg-algebra since $H^*_{T_\nu}(X_\Bi)$ is formal.
-This implies that $E$ is formal as a dg-algebra as well.

-Furthermore, $E^T$ acts faithfully on $V^T$.
-That is, the bottom rung of the ladder is injective.
+Furthermore, the bottom rung of the ladder is injective.
 Thus, any class $a\in H^{BM,G_\nu}_*(X_{\Bi}\times_{E_\nu}X_{\Bj})$ which the top action kills is also killed by the map from the northwest corner to the southeast.
 This map is injective, so we are done. \end{proof}

 \begin{lemma} The non-zero classes $[X^{\sigma}_{\Bi,\Bj}]$ are a basis of $H^{BM,G_{\nu}}_*\big(X_\Bi\times_{E_\nu}X_\Bj\big)$ over $H^*_{G_\nu}(\Fl_{\Bi})$. \end{lemma} \begin{proof} Pick a total order on permutations refining Bruhat order; our inductive statement is that $[X^{\sigma}_{\Bi,\Bj}]$ for $\si\leq \tau$ is a basis of $H^{BM,G_{\bd}}_*(\cup_{\si\preceq \tau}X_{\Bi;\Bj}^{\si})$.
 If $\tau=1$, then $X_{\Bi;\Bj}^{1}$ is an affine bundle over $\Fl_\Bi=\Fl_{\Bj}$, since the left and right flags must agree.
 Thus, its equivariant Borel-Moore homology is freely generated over $H^*(\Fl_{\Bi})$ by $[X^{1}_{\Bi,\Bj}]$.